 These charts will be updated on a weekly basis throughout flu season, which runs September - May.

-Data included in this section is from the Kansas Syndromic Surveillance Program and the Kansas Department of Health and Environment - Bureau of Epidemiology and Public Health Informatics.
+Data included in this section was collected and analyzed by Riley County Health Department personnel in collaboration with the Kansas Syndromic Surveillance Program and the Kansas Department of Health and Environment - Bureau of Epidemiology and Public Health Informatics.

 This publication was supported by the Grant or Cooperative Agreement Number, NU90TP921936, funded by the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services